lukynmatuska/lukasmatuska.cz/content/projects.en.md

 ---

 ## Fairytale Forest
 My first web application in [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/).
 It was made with my heart for event wich is organized by association called [Rudická mládež](https://rudickamladez.cz).
 There was a problem with people overflow when the when the event starts.
-Because the capacity is limited by [Wind Mill in Rudice](http://www.rudice.cz/index.php?page=informacni-stredisko) a počtem dětí v jedné skupince, ale nyní je díky vstupenek rezervovaných z pohodlí domova a vhodného načasování je průběh akce bez velkých front.
+Because the capacity is limited by [Wind Mill in Rudice](http://www.rudice.cz/index.php?page=informacni-stredisko) Now my web application is solving everything.
 [Official websites](https://pohles.rudickamladez.cz/)

 ## St. Nicholas afternoon
 Another web application wich I created in [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/) and made for [Rudická mládež](https://rudickamladez.cz).
 I fixed the workload of the reservations, because previously it was possible to order children for this small village event *only* by phone or email.
 Now my web application is solving everything.
 [Official websites](https://mikulas.rudickamladez.cz/)